rotationalio/rotational.io/content/en/blog/2024-05-20-starting-simple-with-ai.md

 - Simpler systems are more profitable

-Aiming for simplicity also means that companies can leverage a larger talent pool whose diverse perspectives enables organizations to build truly innovative products, i.e., there is no need to be competing for the limited number of people who have a narrow view of what it takes to innovate in the AI space.
+Aiming for simplicity also means that companies can leverage a larger and more generalized talent pool whose diverse perspectives enables organizations to build truly innovative products, i.e., there is no need to be competing for the limited number of people who have a narrow view of what it takes to innovate in the AI space.